gorango/flowcraft/README.md

 ## Learn by Example

+> [!TIP]
-The best way to understand the framework is by exploring the included sandbox examples.
+> The best way to understand the framework is by exploring the included sandbox examples.
 They are ordered by increasing complexity, each introducing new features and demonstrating the flexibility of the core engine.

 ### 1. Basic Sequential Flow: Article Writer